Emily Windsor: Domestic career

 In 2020, Windsor returned to Southern Vipers the Rachael Heyhoe Flint Trophy.
 She appeared in 6 matches, including the final as her side won the tournament, scoring 112 runs at an average of 37.33.
 Her best innings came against South East Stars, in which she hit 47*.
 In 2021, Windsor was ever-present for the Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup.
 In the final of the Rachael Heyhoe Flint Trophy, Windsor top-scored for her side with 47*, sharing an unbroken stand of 78 with Tara Norris to help the Vipers recover from 109/7 to chase down their target of 184 with two balls to spare.
 Windsor was named Player of the Match in the final.
 She also played five matches for Trent Rockets in The Hundred.
 In 2022, Windsor went on loan to Lightning for the first match of the Rachael Heyhoe Flint Trophy.
 She played the rest of the tournament for Southern Vipers, and overall scored 288 runs, the fourth most across the entire tournament.
 She scored two half-centuries in the tournament, 90 against South East Stars and 59 against North West Thunder.
 She also played for Oval Invincibles in The Hundred as the side won the competition, playing four matches for the side.
 She batted once in the tournament, in the final, where she scored 13* including hitting the winning runs.
 At the end of the 2022 season, it was announced that Windsor had signed her first professional contract with Southern Vipers.

+In 2023, she was the fifth-highest run-scorer in the Rachael Heyhoe Flint Trophy, with 408 runs at an average of 45.33, including four half-centuries.
+She scored 57* in the final of the Rachael Heyhoe Flint Trophy, guiding her team to victory.
+She captained the side for one match in July 2023.
+She also played five matches for Welsh Fire in The Hundred.
+In 2024, she played 20 matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring 196 runs.